marcobergman/signalk-browser/README.md

 One-file, html and javascript based tool that presents the 'self' data from a local SignalK engine.
 It converts units to nautical units, and it updates automatically.

 Usage
-- Adjust the variable mySignalkURL to reflect the IP of your SignalK server.
+- In the file SignalkDataBrowser.html, adjust the variable mySignalkURL to reflect the IP of your SignalK server.
+The default is right for a typical Openplotter installation.
 ```
 //
 // Configure your signalk url:port below, like openplotter.myboat.local:3000 or 10.10.10.1:3000